dpapadim/KotlinMovie/README.md

 • Room - an official Android SQLite wrapper library

-# Functionalities that are currently being supported by the app, are: #
+# Functionalities that the app currently supports, are: #

 • Display of "Popular", Movies